 7 Things You Must Never Ask AI to Do in Crypto Trading

-After 60 days of testing, the clearest lesson is this: using AI in the wrong place is more dangerous than not using AI at all.
-This piece lists the 7 ways AI most reliably blows up in crypto trading — each with a real failure case and the alternative we run instead.
+A lesson that keeps getting confirmed: using AI in the wrong place is more dangerous than not using AI at all.
+This piece lists the 7 ways AI most reliably blows up in crypto trading — each with a common pitfall example and the alternative to use instead.
 Reading it saves you 80% of the rookie traps.

 1 · Predict the next hour's BTC direction